 Want to stay up to date?
 It's easy—just take a few seconds to sign up to my email list.
 I send out a periodic e-bulletin summarising recent news.
 I may also send brief alerts if there's an important development.

-There are 360+ subscribers as of October 2021.
+There are about 370 subscribers as of October 2023.
 Join them—and encourage me to keep going!